qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/inspector_selenium.rst

 .. _pages/application/inspector_selenium#using_the_qooxdoo_inspector_to_write_selenium_tests:

-Using the qooxdoo Inspector to write Selenium tests
+Using the Inspector to write Selenium tests
 ***************************************************
 qooxdoo's Inspector is not only a very useful tool for application developers, it can also help you write Selenium tests.